 So, who should trade with ECN brokers?

 In conclusion, and, as you might have summed up yourself, the main advantages and disadvantages of ECN brokers are tied to the nature of their business model.
 This model facilitates the placement of high-volume trades and is less accessible to clients with lower amounts of capital.
-Therefore, smaller retail traders and clients who are just starting out do not really have a place among the clients of an ECN broker.
-They are much better placed at trading with a broker that is able to provide them with a service at a lower cost – an STP one.
+Therefore, smaller retail traders and clients who are just starting do not have a place among the clients of an ECN broker.
+They are much better placed at trading with a broker that can provide them with a service at a lower cost – an STP one.

 On the other hand, if you are a confident trader who knows what they are doing, an ECN broker is the best place to put your aptitude to practice.
 Trading with these companies is beneficial since it allows you to access a depth of the market that is simply not available with your average STP broker.